Sunday, October 26, 2014

 Anyone who had spent any time at Monticello in Jefferson's time would know who the Hemings were.
 In slave hierarchy of Monticello the Hemings family was one of the two at the top.
 (The other was the Grangers.)
 Nevertheless while explaining this Dr. Gordon-Reed reminds the reader that they are still slaves, and cautions us against thinking of them as privileged.
 Most of Jefferson’s personnel body servants were Hemings.
 Members of the Hemings family did not wait on guests as maids or waiters; they were carpenters, chefs, and other artisans.
 Most of the men had free reign to come and go as they pleased, the reason why is most of the story.

 The story of the Hemings family begins with the birth of Elizabeth Hemings.
 Her mother was an African who had been brought to Virginia as a slave by the international slave trade; her name is lost to history but the name of the man she was with is not.
-He was Captain John Hemings and he was not her owner.
+He was Captain John Hemings, and he was not her owner.
 As Dr. Gordon-Reed explained, slave status was inherited from your mother.
 (Mom was free, you were free; Mom was a slave, you were a slave.)
-Gordon-Reed also explained what the term concubine meant in an early eighteenth century context, far from the more foreign exotic definition the word would later take on, in this time period it meant ‘unofficial’ wife.
+Captain Hemings would try to buy his lover and their daughter but was denied.
+Instead, they would be sold to the Wayles family.
+Gordon-Reed also explained what the term concubine meant in an early eighteenth-century context, far from the more foreign exotic definition the word would later take on, in this time period it meant ‘unofficial’ wife.
 She explains that it was rather common for Southern slave owners who were widowed, to take a concubine.
 This would be the fate of Elizabeth Hemings as she became the concubine for John Wayles, whose daughter Martha would go on to marry Thomas Jefferson.
 Elizabeth Hemings was already a mother before she became involved with Wayles, they would several children together mostly famously Sally Hemings.
 When Wayles died the Hemings matriarch and her children would have their world transferred to Monticello.

 This story however is not only about one person or a couple but about a family.
-Robert and James Hemings, who were the famous Sally’s full-blooded brothers, were a major part of both hers and Jefferson’s lives.
+Robert and James Hemings, who were the famous Sally’s full-blooded brothers, were a major part of both her life and Jefferson’s.
 Their lives were interesting and atypical for slaves, the brothers had freedom of movement, could earn money by hiring out their services during times that Jefferson had no need of them.
 Robert would go on to marry outside of Jefferson’s slave system and James who would go on to be become a fully trained chef in France.

 It is very rare that a book can completely change your view of something.
 This book however made me change my view on a very important historical topic.
 That is oral history and tradition.
 I have been one of those who compared oral history to playing the game of telephone throughout the generations.
 I think my overall hostility to it is driven from some of the way some of its advocates will often present it: as if these are almost sacred words that can not be challenged.
 To me, evidence should always be viewed with a healthy degree of skepticism, one of the things that studying written sources show us is there can be contractions in various accounts, trying to get at the truth can rather tricky and I tend to distrust people who claim ‘my relative’ was there and get really weary when someone tries to add it to the historical record.
 How Dr. Gordon-Reed won me over was showing how oral tradition can be balanced against written and archeological sources and used as evidence.